fastaccord1/cs420siuc2012/README.md

     Exit - All tabs have a button that can be pressed for exiting the program at anytime.

-    WTB tab - Listing of items that are for sale.
+    WTS tab - Listing of items that are for sale.
 The buttons at the bottom will allow you to refresh the list, and view the items and vendors in a more detailed manner.
 Simply click on an item from the list and press the "Items Details" or "Vendor Info" button to launch a popup window displaying more information about them.

     My Items for Sale tab - This tab allows you to add, edit, or remove the items you have for sale.
-These items are the ones that show up in the WTB tab.
+These items are the ones that show up in the WTS tab.

               Note: Listing ID's need to be unique, If the item your trying to sell already exists you need to use it's Item ID and information.
 If it doesn't exist, use a unique item ID, and the item should be automatically added to the